BlaqueDevs/se-assignment-day-5-technical-writing-and-review-usanCode/README.md

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?

+Answer:
+It is important to use plain language in the writing because itis easy to understand and it has to be short.
+It is one of the keys for conceiving a clear technical writing.

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?

+Answer:
+example of a very boring sentence:
+"press the switch to turn on the light" example of a simplified sentence
+"switch on the light"

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?